What causes tooth stains?

 - Soy sauce.
 It’s a classic addition to any good stir-fry, but the dark colouring of soy may linger on your teeth long after your meal’s finished.

 - Berries.
-Munching on a handful of berries can help to tot up your five-a-day.
+Eating fruit such as berries can be a great way to get your five-a-day.
 But as healthy as they may be, berries are another tooth-staining culprit.

 - Beetroot.
-Beetroot is packed full of vitamins and minerals, and there have been claims about its health benefits.
+Beetroot contains lots of vitamins and minerals, and there have been claims about its health benefits.
 But if you’ve ever handled beetroot, you’ll know just how much it can stain.

-Here are a few simple measures you can take to help keep your teeth sparkling white.
+Here are seven simple oral hygiene steps you can take to help keep your teeth sparkling white.

-Limit the amount of stain-producing foods or drinks when you can.
+- If you have staining because you consume a lot of a certain food or drink, try to limit it or look for alternatives.
 Could you substitute a normal cup of tea for a light herbal tea or flavoured hot water?